 Enjoy Clean Air by Using an Air Purifier

 An air purifier is a device that reduces the number of harmful organisms in the air.
 You can think of them as an air “sanitizer,” getting rid of pollutants, toxins, and allergens.
-Depending on the type you choose, the device can eliminate mites, pathogens, and pollen.
+Depending on the type you choose, the device can reduce mites, pollen and some pathogens.

-When air passes through the purifier, the machine captures its harmful contents.
+When air passes through the purifier, the machine captures or kill its harmful contents.
 The purifying device then further sanitizes the air before blowing it into your home.

 Know When to Dehumidify and Humidify

 Dehumidifiers are machines that help reduce indoor humidity levels.
 They remove excess moisture in the air, which is vital to control dampness problems.
 High levels of humidity can make your home more prone to molds, the spores of which can mix in with the air.

 Dehumidifiers can be helpful if you live somewhere that has a relative humidity rate of over 70%.
 The same goes if you have indoor dampness issues.
 Molds thrive in places with an indoor relative humidity of 70% or higher.

 Humidifiers, on the other hand, do the exact opposite: they add moisture to the air.
 They can be instrumental during the winter when the air becomes too cold and dry.
 Dry air can irritate many parts of the body, and can also trigger asthma.

 While these devices don’t purify the air, they can help make less prone to contaminants.
 So, in a way, they can supplement your at-home “clean air act.”

 Your air conditioner and heater come equipped with air filters.
 These products filter the air that the AC or the heater takes in and then circulates into your home.
 They help your cooling and heating systems perform efficiently.